 |Nevada Memory Care / Assisted Living Costs (updated Sept.
 2022)

 Upon admission, new residents must be assessed for any contagious disease symptoms and their need for help with activities of daily living.
 This personal assessment combined with a financial assessment are completed for every new resident.
 These are used to formulate a service plan supporting individual and their healthcare needs.
 The financial assessment determines whether Medicaid assistance is necessary.
 The assessments are completed by a medical professional who works at the home, or by an outside party.
 This cost may be included in the basic rate, or may be part of a community fee that covers move-in and up-front costs.
 The fee covers things like the assessments, deep cleaning and painting a new resident’s room.
 Community fees are usually between $1,500 and $2,500.

-Anyone considering a Nevada assisted living home is entitled to the following information in writing:
+Anyone considering a Nevada assisted living home can receive the following information in writing:

 – Rates for services and schedule for payment